 - a.
 A smoke detector must be located on each level of the unit and in each bedroom or any room used for sleeping.
 Smoke detectors must be installed to NYS Code which includes 4" to 12" from any wall or ceiling joint. - b.
 If the unit is occupied by any hearing-impaired person, smoke detectors must have an alarm system designed for hearing impaired persons as specified by NFPA 72 (or any successive standards). - c.
-Current fire protection system in which inspector cannot test must be inspected, tested, and maintained each year by an approved servicing company in accordance with Chapter 14 of NFPA 72.
+Current fire protection systems and devices must be functioning as designed.